codeminders/hamake/trunk/README.txt

 Hadoop "Make" utility
 =====================

 [This is a brief description.
-Visit project page where eventually more detailed documentation will be published]
+Full documentation is located at project Wiki: http://code.google.com/p/hamake/]

 'hamake' utility allows you to automate incremental processing of datasets stored on HDFS using Hadoop tasks written in Java or using